 There are no internship opportunities in the Office of Legal Affairs at this time

 Office of Legislative Affairs:

-There are no internship opportunities in the Policy Development and Planning Division at this time
+There are no internship opportunities in the Health and Human Services Policy and Planning Division at this time

 Internships can be customized to meet the students’ interests and educational background.
 Students must be available for a minimum of 10 hours per week.
 Since the academic requirements of participating institutions of higher education may vary, each intern should consult with his or her college or university advisor or internship director for specific academic requirements and credits to be awarded (if applicable) for participation in the program.